 How the EURUSD Moves During the Different Sessions

-As a general guideline, the EURUSD tends to move the most during the London and New York sessions.
+As a general guideline, the EURUSD tends to move the most during the overlap of the London and New York sessions.
 This is because all of Europe is trading and all of North and South America are trading at the same time.
 The “overlap” period between London and New York tends to see the most price action.

 The chart below shows how days typically play out, and how movement increases and decreases at certain times of the day.